aromanino/tokenmanager/README.md

 1. In a distributed architecture calling an external service that manages tokens(for example in a microservice architecture)
-2. In a monolithic application managing tokens Locally
+2. In a monolithic application managing tokens locally

 If used locally you must manage tokens and authorizations with encode, decode, addRole, upgradeRole and downgradeRole functions.